Reviews You Can Rely On

 Uphill Performance

-La Sportiva equips the Vega with a wide range of cuff motion and reasonable friction within that range.
-Like lots of traditionally constructed “tongue” boots, the friction within the range of motion will loosen up with time.
-Also, that cuff friction will depend on what liners you put in them.
-The stock liner is relatively flexible.
-Virtually any sort of “upgrade” to the liner (and this goes for all boots) will inhibit, at least a little, the touring mode.
+La Sportiva equips the Vega with a cuff that provides a wide range of motion and reasonable friction within that range.
+Like many traditionally constructed tongue-style boots, the friction within the range of motion will loosen up with time.

 Credit: Jediah Porter